Joan Daemen

-Joan Daemen ([joːˈɑn ˈdaːmə(n)]; born 1965) is a Belgian cryptographer who co-designed with Vincent Rijmen the Rijndael cipher, which was selected as the Advanced Encryption Standard (AES) in 2001.
+Joan Daemen ([joːˈɑn ˈdaːmə(n)]; born 1965) is a Belgian cryptographer who is currently professor of digital security (symmetric encryption) at Radboud University.
+He co-designed with Vincent Rijmen the Rijndael cipher, which was selected as the Advanced Encryption Standard (AES) in 2001.
 More recently, he co-designed the Keccak cryptographic hash, which was selected as the new SHA-3 hash by NIST in October 2012.